litchie/exult-ios/content/sifixes/Readme.txt

 e-mail: marzojr@taskmail.com.br
 version: 0.15.04

-	This document fixes a few of the Usecode bugs that plague Ultima VII: Serpent Isle.
+	This modification fixes a few of the Usecode bugs that plague Ultima VII: Serpent Isle.
 I have tested it *only* with Silver Seed installed; while it *might* work without the add-on, I woudn't count on it.